knee-cola/array-merge-by-id/README.md

 * [`compileC`](#compileC) - compiles and returns a function which compares two data elements and detects which comes before which in an orderd list
 * [`stringifyIDs`](#stringifyIDs) - creates CSV containing values of all the keys ending with "ID".
 It's usefull for debugging

+## TypeScript typings

+This lib was written in TypeScript, which is good news for people using TypeScript - all the typing information is included in the build (don't worry - it can still be used in vanilla JavaScript ... etc).

 ## Functions

 <dl>